Table of Contents

 - Teach your content editors and developers how to use the new CMS.

-- Create simple guides or documentation if needed.
+- Create simple guides or documentation as needed.

 12. Go Live Carefully